$ is a ``smart variable prefix''. When Cheetah sees $, it

 #set $theRange = [x ** 2 for x in $range(10)]

-is a regular #set
+$theRange is a regular #set variable. $range is a

-is a scratch variable internal to
+Python built-in function.
+But x is a scratch variable internal to

-the list comprehension: if you type $x
+the list comprehension: if you type $x, Cheetah will miscompile

 it.